vshugga/Google-Trends-SVG-Viewer/README.md

 View .SVG files in google trends.

 ## Usage
-Create a new directory named "svgs" in the root folder and add your svg files named [file number].svg.
+Add your svg files named [file number].svg to the 'svgs' folder

 The program will send a number of frames per second to be rendered in a browser, which is 24 by default.
 This can be changed in line 14 of app.py.